nextglass/company/Culture.md

 * Internal “cutthroat” or “sink or swim” behavior is rare and not tolerated

 >We help each other to be great.

+What about loyalty?
+What about hard work?
+What about the brilliant jerk?

+####Loyalty is Good
+* Loyalty is good as a stabilizer.
+* People who have been stars for us and hit a bad patch get a near term pass because we think they’re likely to become stars for us again.
+* We want the same: if Next Glass hits a temporary rough patch, we want people to stick with us.
+* But unlimited loyalty to a shrinking firm, or to an ineffective employee, is not what we are about.

+####Hard Work – Not Directly Relevant
+* We don’t measure people by how many hours they work or how much they are in the office.
+* We do care about accomplishing great work.
+* Sustained B-level performance, despite “A for effort”, generates a fair severance package with respect.
+* Sustained A-level performance, despite minimal effort, is rewarded with more responsibility and great pay.

+####Brilliant Jerks
+Some companies tolerate them.
+For us, the cost to teamwork is too high.
+Diverse styles are fine – as long as the person embodies the 9 values.

+####Why are we so insistent on high performance?
+In procedural work, the best are 2x better than the average.
+In creative/inventive work, *the best are 10x better than the average*, so we place a huge premium on creating effective teams of the best people.
+**A great workplace equals Awesome Colleagues.**